drone-os/drone-book/src/bluepill-blink/full-speed.md

 }
 ```

-In Drone OS the very first task with the lowest priority is called root.
+In Drone OS the very first task with the lowest priority named root.
 Its
-handler is called by the program entry point at `src/bin.rs`, after finishing
+function handler is called by the program entry point at `src/bin.rs`, after
-unsafe initialization routines.
-The root handler receives an instance of `Regs`,
+finishing unsafe initialization routines.
+The root handler receives two
+arguments of types `Regs` and `ThrsInit`.
+Both are zero-sized types implementing
+`Token` trait, which permits existence of only one instance at a
+time.
+Instantiating a `Token` type is unsafe, that is why it is done inside the
+unsafe entry point at `src/bin.rs`.

-which is a zero-sized type, a set of tokens for all memory-mapped
+The `reg` argument is a set of tokens for all available memory-mapped
 registers.
-Only one instance of `Regs` should ever exist.
-That is why creating
-one is unsafe and is done inside the unsafe entry point before calling the root
-handler.

-Inside the root handler the `reg` argument is supposed to be destructured into
-individual register or register field tokens.
-To reduce verbosity individual
+It is supposed to be destructured into individual register tokens or
-registers are moved from `reg` in logical groups using macros.
-These macros
-should be placed at the beginning of the handler.
-An example of such macro is
-`thr::init!`, which takes an ownership of registers related to threading, such
+register field tokens within the root handler.

+The second `thr_init` argument's purpose is to pass it to `thr::init`
+function.
+The function runs an initialization routine for threading system and
-as MPU and NVIC peripherals, and returns an instance of `Thrs`. `Thrs` is
+returns an instance of `Thrs` type. `Thrs` is also a zero-sized type similar to
-similar to `Regs`, but for thread tokens.
-It is a zero-sized type as well.
+`Regs`, but for thread tokens.

-The first thing the root task actually does (apart from passing ownerships of
-zero-sized types around) is adding a fiber to the HardFault thread which will
+The root handler adds a one-shot fiber to the HardFault thread.
+The fiber body
-panic on trigger.
-Drone handles panics by writing the panic message to the ITM
+is just a call to the `panic!` macro.
+Drone handles panics by writing the panic
-port #1, issuing a self-reset request, and blocking until it's executed.
+message to the log output at port #1, issuing a self-reset request, and blocking
+until it's executed.

 Let's add a new `async` function that will be responsible for raising the system
 clock frequency to 72 MHz.
 It will need some registers from RCC and FLASH
-peripherals, as well as an RCC thread token.
+peripherals, as well as the RCC thread token.

 ```rust
 //!
 The root task.